Signature Resizer icon

 Frequently Asked Questions

-Does the signature image leave my device?
+Does my signature image leave my device?

 Signature uploads usually need a crop-first, resize-second, compress-third workflow because the portal cares about both legibility and very small file sizes.